joseook/api-json-post/README.md

 ## Author

-This project was developed by [Your Name](https://github.com/your-username).
+This project was developed by [joseook](https://github.com/joseook).

 ---
-Feel free to customize this `README.md` according to the specifics of your project.
-Add additional sections, installation instructions, configuration, or any other information you deem relevant to users of your project.